EU alert for sale of fentanyl pills in Mexico - California18

 UCLA said the study, published in January, found that “traditional pharmacies in tourist cities in northern Mexico are selling counterfeit pills containing fentanyl, heroin, and methamphetamine.
 These pills are sold primarily to American tourists and often masquerading as controlled substances such as oxycodone, Percocet and Adderall.”

-“These counterfeit pills pose a serious overdose risk to consumers, who believe they are getting a known amount of a weaker drug,” said Chelsea Shover, an assistant professor and resident of medicine at the David Geffen School of Medicine at UCLA.
+“These counterfeit pills pose a serious overdose risk to consumers, who believe they are getting a known amount of a weaker drug,” said Chelsea Shover, an assistant professor and resident of medicine at the David Geffen UCLA School of Medicine.

 Anecdotal evidence indicates that the problem exists in tourist cities like Playa del Carmen and Tulum as well, not just in border cities.